The Place of the Dead: Plot

 The film largely tells the story of the expedition itself, but occasionally flashes to the present where the members of expedition are giving evidence in a military court.
 The enquiry is to determine which members were at fault for the failure of the expedition, meaning that the story is told in flashback as the men remember it.
 Initially, the soldiers are shown training while a voiceover by expedition leader Lt.
-Col. Robert Niell (Simon Dutton) tells us that there will be five British Army soldiers, two Territorial Army soldiers and three Hong Kong Chinese soldiers on the expedition.
+Col. Robert Neill (Simon Dutton) tells us that there will be five British Army soldiers, two Territorial Army soldiers and three Hong Kong Chinese soldiers on the expedition.

 When the expedition starts, it becomes clear that the level of fitness among its members varies greatly.
 Lance Corporal Richard Mayfield (Dougray Scott), who is also the technical advisor on the expedition, expresses serious concern about the group's ability as a whole.
-Later that night, Niell feels that it is an appropriate time to "discuss things".
+Later that night, Neill feels that it is an appropriate time to "discuss things".
 Sergeant Bob Mann (Ralph Brown) suggests that the fitter members of the team continue on with the expedition as planned while the weaker members climb back down the mountain, drive to a village at the other end of the valley and work their way back up the river as a support group.
-Niell rejects the plan, leading to a confrontation between him and Mayfield.
+Neill rejects the plan, leading to a confrontation between him and Mayfield.

 The next day, Corporal Hugh Brittan (Greg Wise), Mayfield, Lance Corporal Steve Page (David Nellist) and Lance Corporal Peter Shearer (Phil McKee) make a head start.
-Brittan, now the most senior of the four soldiers, says that Niell wanted to use the morning as a resting period for the others.
+Brittan, now the most senior of the four soldiers, says that Neill wanted to use the morning as a resting period for the others.
 By nightfall, only Mann has caught up with the advance party.
 He explains that the rear party, now consisting of the supposed leaders of the expedition and three inexperienced Chinese soldiers, have already set up camp further down the mountain.
 Once again, Mayfield expresses serious concern, saying that "it's taken them fifteen hours to do a journey that took us three and they're still not here."
 He also highlighted how the rations had been carefully planned and wouldn't last if there were any more delays.

-The next morning, Mayfield quickly climbs back down the mountain to where Niell, Major Ron Foster (John McArdle) and the three Chinese soldiers are camped to get permission from Niell to abseil into Low's Gully (which means going over 'The Point of No Return').
-Niell agrees, but tells him to wait at the bottom.
+The next morning, Mayfield quickly climbs back down the mountain to where Neill, Major Ron Foster (John McArdle) and the three Chinese soldiers are camped to get permission from Neill to abseil into Low's Gully (which means going over 'The Point of No Return').
+Neill agrees, but tells him to wait at the bottom.
 Mayfield protests, saying that he can only wait for a limited time.
 Exactly what happened in this conversation is left unclear.
 When Mayfield gets back to the top, Shearer makes it clear that he feels the advance party should wait.
 As the senior NCO, Brittan decides that if Mayfield wishes to abseil without the rear party, then they shouldn't wait.